Renita1206/Mongo-101/Intro To Mongo.md

 ## Setup
 Type one of the following commands in terminal:
 - mongo to access local databases
-- mongo "<url"> --username <username> to access databases in mongo atlas cluster.
+- mongo "url" --username <username> to access databases in mongo atlas cluster.
 In this case you will be prompted to enter password.

  ## Some simple commands to start with:
  - show dbs - to show available databases